 Andrew Smiler says that reports of manhood’s demise are premature.
 It’s as healthy, dynamic, and contradictory as ever.

-NYMag’s Ann Friedman recently asked “what does manhood mean in 2013?”
+NYMag’s Ann Friedman recently asked “what does manhood mean?”
 It’s not as though she was clueless; in fact, she had too many clues.
 She’d recently been told:

 - guys are fairly simple.
 This from Bryan Goldberg, founder of Bleacher Report and some other websites, to New Yorker writer Lizzie Widdicombe.
 That may be the image, but it’s never been the truth.
 If it were, manhood wouldn’t be so confusing.